-Our “swiss watch” solutions makes use of every inch in two projects spanning a decade.
+Our “swiss watch” solutions make use of every inch in two projects spanning a decade.
 The result is the transformation of two key spaces in a narrow rowhouse in Geneva.

 We were asked to remake the narrow kitchen into a cook’s paradise while maintaining dining options and porch access, increasing storage, and finding more space for a needed bathroom.
 Here, a slight angle opens the kitchen up towards the view, while the powder room is concealed within the wall of cabinetry.
 Horizontal lines lead the eye towards the chopping, washing, lingering end, and to a spectacular lakeview.